 In order to up the ante in terms of content delivery and viewing, cinematic experience needs to be brought to television.
 Some broadcasters have experimented with Alexa cameras, and Dolby5.1 to uplift the user experience.
-From a content perspective, the mature TN audience is primed to accept innovative storytelling that involves pushing the boundaries of creativity.
+From a content perspective, the mature Kannada audience is primed to accept innovative storytelling that involves pushing the boundaries of creativity.
 An amalgamation of fresh content and enhanced production value could help further broaden the horizons for this ecosystem.

 Indiantelevision.com is the first online information and interactive service focusing on the Indian Television and Media business.
 Its user base has grown over the past nineteen years; making it India's most widely read online Media, Advertising, Marketing & Satellite Television resource.